awsm36z/ClassWiz/README.md

 # ClassWiz - Mobile App 🎓📱

 **Welcome to the ClassWiz mobile app repository!**
 ClassWiz is a classroom management app designed to simplify and enhance the educational experience for teachers and students.
-With tools for managing lessons, assignments, and collaboration, ClassWiz helps create a productive and engaging learning environment.
+I built it with passion to serve the amazing teachers and students in Sunday schools and afterschool programs.
+It helps teachers and students manage lessons, assignments, and collaboration.

 ---